cjacker/siliconlabs-c8051-efm8-utils/README.md

 ```

 # udev rules
-All below commands run with `sudo`. to avoid using `sudo`, please copy '98-silabs.rules' and '99-silabs-jlink.rules' to '/etc/udev/rules.d' and run:
+All above commands run with `sudo`. to avoid using `sudo`, please copy '98-silabs.rules' and '99-silabs-jlink.rules' to '/etc/udev/rules.d' and run:

 ```
 sudo udevadm control --reload-rules